DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 9.md

 1. Setup the apparatus as shown below with the syringe suspended from the bracket.
 2. Setup the syringe and fill it with air to a measuring and controlled amount.
 Use a stopper and close the syringe.
 3. Suspend weights of different masses from the syringe and measure the extension new volume of the air in the syringe.
-4. Use the formula below to plot a graph of the behaviour of the gas in the syringe and
+4. Use the formula below to plot a graph of the behavior of the gas in the syringe.
+5. Use the slope of the graph and use the formula below to calculate the number of moles of the gas present.
+6. Use the number of moles and divide it be the initial volume of the gas in the syringe to find the molar density.

+$${\LARGE molar\space density = \frac{n}{V_0}}$$